Shawn-ZWJ/SoundsClassification/README.md

 Assumptions:
-1) Apache mxnet is installed.
-If not floow the installation instructions here: https://mxnet.incubator.apache.org/install/
+1) **Apache Mxnet** is installed.
+If not follow the installation instructions here: https://mxnet.incubator.apache.org/install/